I did my O and A levels abroad, and then came to Ireland for my bachelors at TCD. I am now a PhD student at the Royal College of Surgeons in Ireland

 Before starting my PhD journey, I did my undergrad in human genetics at Trinity College, and so I hope my gene-studying past will help me presently in answering your questions in the ‘gene zone’.
 When I’m not in the lab, I can be found eating and chilling with friends, or binge watching TV shows or, if I’m not feeling my usual lazy self, hiking!

-I do lab experiments to study how to control our immune cells to fight disease!
+My Work: I do lab experiments to study how to control our immune cells to fight disease!

 Did you know our body is like many many teeny tiny computers working together?
 We call them ‘cells’.
 Now there are many different types of cells and they all do different jobs to make sure we can function as living beings.
 Some cells are responsible for digesting all the good food we eat, some are involved in making sure we breathe, and the list goes on and on.